This is a quick follow-on from my Misconceptions around null bitmap size post.

 This is usually not true.
 Let’s consider the cases:

-New column is not-nullable (obviously with a non-NULL default).
-This IS a size-of-data operation, for the same reasons as above.
+- New column is not-nullable (obviously with a non-NULL default).
+This IS a size-of-data operation.

 Hope this helps.